davidscarth/edge-ai-study/TEST.md

 We will attempt to patch ggml-vulkan to detect and configure low-smem devices ([vulkan-low-smem.patch](https://github.com/davidscarth/edge-ai-study/blob/main/code/vulkan-low-smem.patch)).

 tldr; it goes poorly.

+I'm running a benchmark for tile sizes to maybe help optimize that patch, but there are big problems still.
+Namely, the GPU seems to execute code, very slowly (slower than the CPU), and poorly, as the LLMs will spit out uninteligible garbage.

 ### Build llama.cpp
 ```shell